 - Submit the $45 nonrefundable application fee.
 If you are Pell eligible and need assistance with the application fee, apply for the NACAC Transfer Application Fee Waiver.
 The form is downloadable within the link.

 - Request all colleges and universities you have attended to send official transcripts directly to YSU.

 - Once your materials are in, check your email for an admission decision.

 - Schedule an advising appointment with your assigned YSU advisor to get registered for classes.

 - Admitted transfer students are “highly encouraged” to complete the Transfer Student Orientation.
-Students can either sign up for the online Transfer Student Orientation through logging into the Penguin Portal.
-Once a student logs into the Penguin Portal then they will see the Orientation heading that they can click to either sign up for the “in person” version or the completely online version.
+Students can sign up for the online Transfer Student Orientation by logging into the Penguin Portal.
+Once a student logs into the Penguin Portal, they will see the Orientation heading that they can click to either sign up for the “in person” or the completely online version.

 Tuition and Fee Schedule

 Tuition and fees are subject to change.
 Please contact the Youngstown State University Bursar’s Office at (330) 941-3313 or refer to the YSU Financial Aid website.